 What is I COUNT?
 Which children can be registered on I COUNT, and what are the benefits?

 I COUNT is a Register of Disabled Children and Young People who live in the area.
-The Children Act 1989 required all local authorities to establish a register of children with a disability in their area.
-This will then be used to assist service planning to meet the needs of children with disabilities and their families.
-When a child is able to register they can access the services offered by the Disabled Children's Service.
+The Children Act 1989 required all local authorities to establish a register of children and young people with a disability to assist service planning to meet the needs of children and young people with disabilities and their families.
+When a child or young person is registered or considered registerable they can access the services offered by the Disabled Children's Service.
 Other advantages include:

 The eligibility for registration to I COUNT is:

-- Child/young person must be resident in Sutton area.
+- child/young person must be resident in Sutton area

-- Child/young person is aged 18 years or younger.
+- child/young person is aged 18 years or younger

-Please view the I COUNT Eligibility Criteria for more information.
+Please view the I COUNT eligibility criteria for more information.

 Please visit the I COUNT website to view information on how to register.

-- services are usually reviewed either 6 monthly or annually.
+- Services are reviewed either 6 monthly or annually.
 We will notify you when the review is due and what action is required.
-Reviews are generally alternated between the Short Breaks Assessment, completed by school one year, and the Self Assessment, completed by parents/carers the next.
-If review documents are not received this will delay a decision by the DCS support panel and may result in a delay in the continuation of funding from the Disabled Children's Service or may, in some cases, mean that the services stop, so it is important to return these forms quickly
+Reviews are generally alternated between a Short Breaks Assessment, completed by school one year, and the Self Assessment, completed by parents/carers the next.
+If review documents are not received promptly this will delay any decision by the DCSP to continue services and may result in a delay in the continuation of funding from the Disabled Children's Service or may, in some cases, mean that the services stop, so it is important to return these forms quickly